ericcornelissen/eslint-plugin-top/SECURITY.md

 [new github advisory]: https://github.com/ericcornelissen/eslint-plugin-top/security/advisories/new
 [security@ericcornelissen.dev]: mailto:security@ericcornelissen.dev?subject=SECURITY%20%28eslint-plugin-top%29

+### What to Report

+Consider if the issue you found really is a security concern.
+Below you can find guidelines for what is and isn't considered a security issue.
+Any issue that does not fall into one of the listed categories should be reported based on your own judgement.
+If in doubt, report the issue privately.

+Any issue that is out of scope should still be reported, but can be reported publicly because it is not considered sensitive.

+#### In Scope

+- Logic bugs with a security implication that can be triggered by using this plugin with ESLint.
+- Insecure suggestions or snippets in the documentation.
+- Security misconfigurations in the continuous integration pipeline or software supply chain.

+#### Out of Scope

+- Bugs not part of the published npm package.
+- Insecure defaults or confusing API design.
+- Known vulnerabilities in third-party dependencies or devDependencies.

 ### What to Include in a Report

 Try to include as many of the following items as possible in a security report: